chpc-tech-eval/scc/tutorial4/README.md

         compute1:
         compute2:
 ```

+All the files after this point in the Ansible Playbook set-up should work across all systems without any changes.

 ### install_hpl.yml
 The `install_hpl.yml` file is an Ansible playbook that orchestrates the setup and execution of the HPL benchmark.
 It should be set up as follows: